This Pink Lemonade Cake from scratch tastes like summertime!

-We are excited to add a delicious new recipe to our site: Pink Lemonade Cake from scratch!
-Yummm!
-This cake is so moist and full of lemony goodness.
-Our lemon cream cheese frosting compliments this flavorful cake perfectly, making this a dessert that we will turn to for summertime gatherings for years to come.
+We decided to frost our pink lemonade cake layers with our lemon cream cheese frosting.
+It compliments this flavorful cake perfectly, making it a dessert that we will turn to for summertime gatherings for years to come.
 In fact, I have a feeling that I’ll be making this cake year-round…it’s just that good!
-I hope you enjoy it too!

 Pink Lemonade Cake from Scratch

 - 2 1/2 cups (285g) cake flour

 - 1 1/2 cups (300g) sugar

 - 1 1/2 sticks (12 T) (169g) unsalted butter....Cut into 1/2 inch slices onto waxed paper to soften slightly (still very cool